── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 summary statistics across multiple columns

-) or groups within the same column
+(e.g. dplyr::across()) or groups within the same column

-(e.g. dplyr::group_by() %>% summarize()
+(e.g. dplyr::group_by() %>% summarize()), but for now

 let’s say we just want a single mean from a single column.

-function applied to the column to return
+Use the mean() function applied to the column to return

 the value.

-sw_height_mean <- mean(starwars$height)
+sw_height_meansw_height_mean <- mean(starwars$height)

 Call the value back to yourself (in the Console).
 What does it tell you the mean height is?
 Uh oh…

-Check out the documentation for mean()
+Check out the documentation for mean().
+What is the

-behavior (default) for dealing with NA
+behavior (default) for dealing with NA (missing)

 values?

-Update your code so that NA
+Update your code so that NA values are

-removed, by adding the argument na.rm = TRUE
+removed, by adding the argument na.rm = TRUE within the

-function.
+mean() function.
 Does the value make sense given the

 histogram you created above?